samir2901/Scripts-For-FPS-Game/README.md

   2. PlayerControl.cs -> this script is for the movement along the plane and jumping.
   3. Gun.cs -> this script is for shooting.
   4. Target.cs -> this script is for handling enemy damage and other props damage.
   5. EnemyAI.cs -> this scripts allows enemy to follow the FPS Player.
 This uses NavMesh
+  6. PlayerUI.cs -> this scripts changes the Health UI text of Player.
+  7. ScoreManager.cs -> this scripts handles the score system of the game.

   References:
    1. [First Person Movement](https://youtu.be/_QajrabyTJc)